303dog/makeup-store-app/README.md

 - have users (sure do!)
 - ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying (read, update, delete in the CartItems and create Orders)

+## Check It Out
+Ruby Makeup is currently deployed at https://ruby-makeup-85046.herokuapp.com/products

 # Extra info you might be interested in

 ## Landing Page